Akshaya-reddy-Annareddy/Armstrong-numbers/README.md

 # Armstrong-numbers
-A program to check whether the given number is Armstrong or not.
+A program to display all the Armstrong numbers within the given range.